In the middle of snowy forest, what to lean?

 To enhance our understanding to these questions, the students will learn basic and applied knowledge about snow function, plant ecology, soil nutrient dynamics, carbon flux and silvicultural activity in winter forest.
 In the end, the students will conduct a group discussion and presentation about the influence of the winter climate change in forest ecosystem.

 As you know, Hokkaido is beautiful place for winter activity.
-You will have chance to enjoy ski touring during the field course in the middle of pristine forest of Hokkaido University Forest.
+You will have chance to enjoy ski touring during the field course in the middle of pristine forests of northern Hokkaido.

 The beginner of the ski is most welcome!